robbryan/reefwatch-backend/README.md

 sudo easy_install pymongo mongomock
 ```

+## Configuration
+Some reasonable defaults are defined in localSettings.py.sample for you to use.
+You might like to copy that file to localSettings.py and edit it to your liking.

+At the very least, you must specify a 'cookie_secret' for encrypting secure cookies.
+Look for the line "define("cookie_secret", default=None, help="Encryption key used for ecrypting secure cookies")" and replace the default with your own value.

 If you wish to use **MongoDB**, you must define the relevant options in localSettings.py.
 There are some sane defaults in the localSettings.py.sample provided.
 Start with those
 ```